jarkyll/Meddit/README.md

 cd into the folder with package.json and type the command:

-PORT=<whatever port> npm start
+"PORT=num  npm start"

-and on your local machine, go to localhost:<whatever port>
+and on your local machine, go to localhost:num

+num is any port number that you want.